moorepants/anaconda-dee-config/README.md

-# Conda-DEE-config -- Conda Digital Exam Environment Configuration
+# Conda-DEE-Config -- Conda Digital Exam Environment Configuration

-This repository houses the configuration files and scripts for building a TU Delft Conda-based standalone offline installer that includes annually requested software packages.
+This repository houses the configuration files and scripts for building a TU Delft [Conda](https://docs.conda.io)-based standalone offline installer that includes annually requested software packages.
 This is suitable for installing on TU Delft's lab computers including those used for digital examinations.

 # Maintainers